English scones and clotted cream

 The type of jam you use in your cream tea is really up to you.
 Quite often strawberry jam is used but really you can use whatever you prefer.

-This British scone recipe always reminds me of sitting in the café at the beautiful Lamorna Cove eating a cream tea whilst watching the rain pouring down the windows.
+This British scones and clotted cream recipe always reminds me of sitting in the café at the beautiful Lamorna Cove eating a cream tea whilst watching the rain pouring down the windows.